Inference with non-probability survey samples

 links.

 As it is not straightforward to calculate the variances of these estimators, asymptotic equivalents of the variances derived using the Taylor approximation have been proposed in the literature.
 Details can be found here.
-In addition, a bootstrap approach can be used for variance estimation.
+In addition, the bootstrap approach can be used for variance estimation.

 The function also allows variables selection using known methods that have been implemented to handle the integration of probability and non-probability sampling.